View on GitHub

 Meteorological Service of Canada (MSC) scalars

-1. Scrape MSC for recent data, executed from FEWS.
+1. Scrape MSC for recent data from datamart using python, executed from FEWS.

 2. Import scraped MSC hourly scalars into FEWS.